apache/beam/beam-site/index.md

 </p>

 # Apache Beam (incubating)

-Apache Beam is an open source, unified model and set of language-specific SDKs for defining and executing data processing workflows, and also data ingestion and integration flows, supporting Enterprise Integration Patterns (EIPs) and Domain Specific Languages (DSLs).
-Beam pipelines simplify the mechanics of large-scale batch and streaming data processing and can run on a number of runtimes like Apache Flink, Apache Spark, and Google Cloud Dataflow (a cloud service).
-Beam also brings DSL in different languages, allowing users to easily implement their data integration processes.
+Apache Beam is an open source, unified model and set of language-specific SDKs for defining data processing workflows that may then be executed on top of a set of supported runners, currently including [Apache Flink](http://flink.apache.org), [Apache Spark](http://spark.apache.org), and [Google Cloud Dataflow](https://cloud.google.com/dataflow).

 ## Using Apache Beam
 You can use Beam for nearly any kind of data processing task, including both batch and streaming data processing.
 Beam provides a unified data model that can represent any size data set, including an unbounded or infinite data set from a continuously updating data source such as Kafka.